My Modeling Standards

 Red Caboose/NWSL Truck

-Many O Scale modelers will complain you, these trucks don’t have the same axle length as the IM trucks.
-But that is actually better for the Proto48 conversion, the NWSL Proto48 wheelsets drop right in and roll great with their pointed axle on Delrin truck sideframes.
-Red Caboose has a Bettendorf and a T-section Bettendorf truck available.
+Many O Scale modelers will complain to you, these trucks don’t have the same axle length as the IM trucks.
+That is actually better for the Proto48 conversion, the NWSL Proto48 wheelsets drop right in and roll great with their pointed axle on Delrin truck side frames.
+Red Caboose had a Bettendorf and a T-section Bettendorf truck available.

 NMRA Proto48 Specification